carolanitz/Awesome-iOS-Twitter/README.md

 # Blogs
 * [@iosdevweekly](https://twitter.com/iosdevweekly) - a hand-picked round up of the best iOS development links every week.
 * [@objcio](https://twitter.com/objcio) - publishes books, videos, and articles on advanced techniques for iOS and OS X development.
-* [@swiftlybrief](https://twitter.com/swiftlybrief) - a community driven newslater about about Swift.org
+* [@swiftlybrief](https://twitter.com/swiftlybrief) - a community driven newsletter about about Swift.org

 # Contributing and License